RyanClementsHax/notes/cloud/aws/aws.md

   - identity pools provide aws creds to grant your users access to other aws services
   - syncs data across all devices
 - global accelerator
+  - focuses on optimizing "user to application" path
   - networking service that improves the availability and performance of the applications that you offer to your global users
   - use highly available and congestion-free aws global network to direct internet traffic from your users to your applications on aws, making your users' experience more consistent
   - continuously monitoring the health of your application endpoints and routing traffic to the closest healthy endpoints